pittcsc/Documents/Constitution.md

 ### What is the data used for

 The information is used to evaluate how effective a particular event is, how attendance changes over the time of a semester, etc. The activity of Pitt CSC members helps the officers figure whether an individual is a member of the club based on the definition in Section VII, to whom to provide incentives for being a member, and in special cases giving a higher priority for a member that have larger engagement with the club to attend limited seated events.
+And we use it to help encourage sponsors to sponsor us through giving accurate general statistics about the club.

 ### What data is given out